 Toxic people will always treat you the way you don’t deserve to be treated, and even after that somehow, they will make it all your fault.
 As if you deserved it, every step of the way.
 But don’t give them the satisfaction of turning you into their victim.
+Only you can help yourself from falling into the trap of being the victim.

 When I was twenty-two, I moved to Wuhan, China.
 A few months in, I started seeing a guy who was older and a fellow expat.